stanford-crfm/sprucfluo/README.md

-# Sprufluo: Streaming Datasets for Large Language Models
+# Sprucfluo: Streaming Datasets for Large Language Models

 This is a library to support streaming datasets for large language models.
 It's centered around [TorchData](https://github.com/pytorch/data), which is a library of combinators around torch Datasets.
 It uses HuggingFace for tokenization, and fsspec for reading files